Hunterwu6/Sec_filling/README.md

 To deploy this project, you will need a Google Cloud project with the appropriate services enabled and resources created.
 Follow these setup steps:

-### •
-Enable APIs: Ensure the required GCP APIs are active in your project.
+•Enable APIs: Ensure the required GCP APIs are active in your project.
 At minimum, enable the Cloud Run API , Cloud Pub/Sub API , Cloud Scheduler API , and BigQuery API (as well as the Cloud Build API if deploying via source).
 This can be done via the Cloud Console or with gcloud commands, for
 example: